Giftbit/Lightrail-API-V2-Docs/docs/home.md

 ```

 You can see lineItems contain the basic information required to represent this purchase.
 Also, note the sources property in the request.
 It includes two Lightrail sources.
-First, `"customerId": "cus_123"` will us any value associated with that customer in Lightrail and the other is the `EASYMOENY` promotion code.
+The source `"customerId": "cus_123"` will us any value associated with that customer in Lightrail and the other is the `EASYMOENY` promotion code.
 The customer has also entered their credit card to pay for any remaining balances and this is supplied as a tokenized card from Stripe.

 **Response**: `200 OK`